-Linear regression models will be used to study the association between surgery performed (UKR vs TKR) and post-operative PROMs.
-Survival models will be fitted to study time-to-event (one model for each of the proposed secondary outcomes) according to UKR/TKR.
+Linear regression models will be used to study the association between surgery performed (UKR vs TKR) and post-operative PROMs, account for clustering on surgeons.
+Survival models will be fitted to study time-to-event (one model for each of the proposed secondary outcomes) according to UKR/TKR (in Stage 2).
+Poisson models will be fitted to study secondary outcomes in Stage 1 because it would allow to have a direct comparison with TOPKAT findings.
 Generalized linear models (GLMs) will be used for the study of costs and their relationship with surgery type (UKR vs TKR).